 Jacque Coe is a communications and PR strategist with over 25 years of experience in media and public relations.
 She is nationally accredited in public relations (APR) by the Public Relations Society of America (PRSA), and led the 2014 national campaign to celebrate the 50th anniversary of the APR.
-She serves PRSA National on the Accreditation Marketing Committee to encourage more professionals to achieve their accreditation, and is currently Chair of the 2018 PRSA North Pacific District Conference in Seattle.
-Jacque is President-Elect of the Puget Sound chapter of PRSA, and will serve as President in 2019.
+She serves PRSA National on the Accreditation Marketing Committee to encourage more professionals to achieve their accreditation, and served as Chair of the 2018 PRSA North Pacific District Conference in Seattle.
+Jacque is the 2019 President of the Puget Sound chapter of PRSA.

 Jacque has been a communications consultant since 2017.
 Previously, she held positions on executive teams of a number of dynamic and growing organizations.
 She served as chief communications officer for the Seattle Public Schools and the Bellevue School District; leading Seattle through the largest teacher’s strike in the Northwest and Bellevue through rapid change of superintendents, collective bargaining, strategic planning, boundary review, bond and school board elections.
 In the consumer goods arena, Jacque served as Senior Director of Strategic Communications for the Dairy Farmers of Washington, and the Communications Director for Washington’s Lottery.
 In health care, she supported Group Health amid their acquisition by Kaiser Permanente.
 In the non-profit sector, Jacque was the Director of Marketing and Communications for the Alliance for Education, the charitable foundation for the Seattle Public Schools.